HU-SD-S3/s3-kennisbank/lit-web-components/rendering.md

 >
 > * Never call the render method directly!
 > * The `render` method should be the only method within the component that manipulates the DOM!
+> * The only task of the `render` method is to render the content of the component to the DOM!

 Not to call the `render` method directly and not to manipulate the DOM part of a component elsewhere in the code, makes that it is important to understand how the `render` method is triggered and how it works.